jeromew/node-pg-copy-streams-binary/README.md

 When `mapping` is not given, the Parser will push rows as arrays of Buffers.

+Check test directory for examples.

 ## fieldReader

-A fieldReader is a Transform stream that takes a copyOut stream as input and outputs a sequence of fields.
+A fieldReader is a Transform stream that takes a copyOut stream as input and outputs an objectMode stream that is a sequence of fields.
-The fields are decoded according to the `options.mapping` definition
+The fields are decoded according to the `options.mapping` definition and each field has the following keys :
+- _fieldIndex: zero-based index of the field within a row
+- _fieldCount: total number of fields within a row
+- _fieldLength: byte-length of the field in binary representation (for bytea = number of bytes)
+- name: name of the field, equal to the key of the field in the mapping definition
+- value: value of the field.
+When mode is 'sync', this is the decoded value.
+When mode is 'async', this is a stream of  _fieldLength bytes

 Note that in fieldReader, each field can define a `mode = sync / async` attribute.
 When `mode = async`, the field output will be a Readable Stream.
 This can help in scenarios when you do not want to gather a big field in memory but you will need to make sure that you read the field stream because if you do not read it, backpressure will kick in and you will not receive more fields.

+Check test directory for examples.

 ### options.mapping